Postgraduate study by research

 - Reproductive ethics

-- Why is the health of a foetus such a strong determinant in the life-long health of the person
+- Why is the health of a fetus such a strong determinant in the life-long health of the person?

 - How can we contribute to the reduction of infant mortality in developing countries?

 Research Degrees offered through the Discipline of Obstetrics, Gynaecology & Neonatology are: